 VIÑALES VALLEY HIKE TRAIL CONDITIONS

-The only difficult sections are the first 200m as the path drops down to the valley floor.
-It’s a little steep, but nothing too difficult at all.
-Otherwise, this is a relatively easy trail over beautiful Cuban countryside.
+The only difficult sections are the first 200m as the path drops down to the valley floor and the wade across the river if no-one is there to help.

 The path is rusty red earth with very few rocks – great to walk on, but keep in mind it will be muddy after lots of rain and possibly a little bit slippery.

 There are no signs for the path so you will need these instructions and our map to help you along.
-Make sure you download the area to googlemaps before you set off and save our map by clicking on star.
+Make sure you download the area to Google Maps.

 HOW TO GET TO THE VIÑALES VALLEY